 Overview & History

-The Warehouse (often referred to as St. Louis Park Warehouse) was not a professional studio as such, but a converted rehearsal space where Prince occasionally recorded band performances after he stopped using the U-Warehouse on 400 East Lake Street in May 1983.
+The Warehouse (often referred to as St. Louis Park Warehouse) was not a professional studio as such, but a converted rehearsal space where Prince occasionally recorded band performances after, in May 1983 after the 1999 Tour.
 The Warehouse, formerly a pet food storage facility with cement walls was located on 6651 Highway 7 in St. Louis Park, Minnesota and was initially rented for band rehearsals and dancing and acting classes for Prince & The Revolution, The Time and Vanity 6.

 While initially rented for rehearsals and acting classes, a few songs were recorded in The Warehouse as well, even when the building wasn’t suited to serve as a studio-recording as it had no separate booth for the newly ordered API/De Medio console.
 To record there was a MARA MCI JH24 2"-24-Track recorder.